-My name is Noel Freestone, and as of writing this I am a third year architecture student at the University of Canberra.
+My name is Noel Freestone, and as of writing this, I am a third-year architecture student at the University of Canberra.

 My first foray into the Built Environment started with the release of Windows 7, and the pre-installed “Architecture” wallpaper theme.
-From there, I became enamored with the built environment and how it shapes our perception and understanding of ourselves, others, and our society.
+From there, I became enamoured with the built environment and how it shapes our perception and understanding of ourselves, others, and our society.

 Since then, I started studying architecture with the Building Design course at Lake Tuggeranong College, graduating with an award for excellence for that class.